visforvali/ws297y/prompts.md

 {: .no_toc }

 {: .important }
-> Since low-stakes posts will help launch class discussions, please post them directly in #classroom (and feel free to react/reply to your comrades' posts!).
-Include "✍️" and the title of the prompt you're responding to at the start of your post, so I know it's your submission for the week and have context for your response. **Draft your posts in a word processor, so you have a local saved copy in case of technical difficulties.**
+> Since low-stakes posts will help launch class discussions, please post them directly in #classroom (and feel free to react/reply to your comrades' posts!). **Include the title of the prompt you're responding to at the start of your post**, so I know it's your submission for the week and have context for your response.
+I recommend drafting your posts in a word processor, so you have a local saved copy in case of technical difficulties.

 These low-stakes writing prompts put *you* in the driver's seat.
 Instead of asking you a narrow question that might feel "leading" or like it's "testing" your understanding or knowledge, these prompts ask *you* to ask and attempt to answer a question within a loose framework designed to keep you anchored in course content.
 You'll develop your interest and understanding of creative writing for social justice out of the things that naturally excite, inspire, and/or confuse you most.

 Each week, you'll be given 3 prompts and asked to use 1 of them to write-to-think towards asking and answering a question.
 You can ask and answer any question you like, but it *must* be informed by the prompt framework you selected for the week and pertain to that week's readings.
 These posts won't be perfect &mdash; as a matter of fact, they shouldn't be.
-I hope for low-stakes posts that are informal, casual, unrehearsed, definitely unpolished, more concerned with precision of thought than adherence to grammar, mechanics, and academic style.
+I hope for low-stakes posts that are informal, casual, unrehearsed, unpolished, more concerned with precision of thought than adherence to grammar, mechanics, and academic style.

 The questions you come up with in your low-stakes posts will be integrated into class lectures and discussions, so this also helps you feel more confident about vocally contributing to class, i.e. you can talk about your own question and someone else's!

 All of the low-stakes prompts and instructions are listed below.
+Here's a model post as well if it helps!

 {: .new }
 > ✍️ **Poetic Inference**: In Atwood's "The Page," the lines "The page is not a pool but a skin, a skin is there to hold in and it can feel you touching it.
 Did you really think it would just lie there and do nothing?" felt like a revelation.
 I think I always knew this but didn't have the words, so it resonated when she first called it "a skin."
 Between sentences, I think the switch from a sort of matter-of-fact description (the *is* is doing a lot of work) to an accusatory question is meant to be quick and disorienting and make readers feel (infer?) the risk of reading and writing, which mostly is treated like a safe, boring activity.
 The page is a skin which means it's also a thing with skin, full of organs like a living body, and the same way skin touches you back when you touch it, the page acts on you when you read it or write on it.
 There's maybe a kind of feminist nod to the violation of gender and sexual norms with "lie there and do nothing" &mdash; the (female/gender nonconforming) body is not a passive thing for you to impose meaning onto.
 >
 > Are we supposed to think that the page = bodies that resist easy understanding?
 And if so, are we supposed to think that inference is more dangerous for readers who approach the page like its passive, or for readers who approach the page expecting a confrontation?
 Or, thinking of social justice now, should the page *always* be a confrontation?

+**Your responses should always include at least one question about the text you're responding to.**

 ## Annotation